Windows PE (WinPE)

 - The 32-bit version of Windows PE can boot 32-bit UEFI and BIOS PCs, and 64-bit BIOS PCs.

 - The 64-bit version of Windows PE can boot 64-bit UEFI and BIOS PCs.

-Windows PE is not a general-purpose operating system.
+Windows PE isn't a general-purpose operating system.
 It may not be used for any purpose other than deployment and recovery.
-It should not be used as a thin client or an embedded operating system.
-There are other Microsoft products, such as Windows Embedded CE, which may be used for these purposes.
+It shouldn't be used for hardware validation, as a thin client, or an embedded operating system.
+Microsoft makes other products, such as Validation OS and Windows IoT Enterprise, which may be used for these purposes.

-When Windows PE reboots, all changes are lost, including changes to drivers, drive letters, and the Windows PE registry.
+- All changes are lost when Windows PE reboots, including changes to drivers, drive letters, and the Windows PE registry.
 To make lasting changes, see WinPE: Mount and Customize.

 The default Windows PE installation uses the FAT32 file format, which poses its own limitations, including a maximum 4GB file size and maximum 32GB drive size.
 To learn more, see WinPE: Use a single USB key for WinPE and a WIM file (.wim).

 Windows PE doesn't support any of the following: